amadeu-io/Calculator/README.md

 Las project of the foundations of The Odin Project.
 This app is currently being developed.

+Currently, the calculator works well, but I think the code has a lot of room for optimisation.

 <b>Potential Improvements:</b> 💪

  - Keyboard support
+ - Optimise code
  - Style and make mobile compatible

 <b>Found Bugs:</b> 🪲